Archaeology of Israel: Hellenistic period

-Many are the archaeological sites in Israel that have yet to be excavated.
-However, many of the same sites have been surveyed by archaeologists on behalf of the Israel Antiquities Authority.
+Many archaeological sites in Israel have yet to be excavated, but many have been surveyed by archaeologists on behalf of the Israel Antiquities Authority.
 One such site dating back to the Hellenistic period is Horvat Geres (Arabic: Khirbet Jurish) near Tzur Hadassah.

 Roman period

 The Roman period covers the dates 63 BCE to 330 CE, from Pompey the Great's incorporation of the region into the Roman Republic until Rome's adoption of Christianity as the imperial religion.
-The Roman period itself features several stages:
+The Roman period had several stages: